mdmoshiur/ip_info_android_app/README.md

-This is a simple android application that shows connected ip informain.
+This is a simple android application that shows connected ip information.